Kotlin/kotlinx-datetime/README.md

   Also, use `LocalDateTime` to decode an `Instant` to its local datetime components for display and UIs.

 - Use `LocalDate` to represent the date of an event that does not have a specific time associated with it (like a birth date).

+- Use `YearMonth` to represent the year and month of an event that does not have a specific day associated with it or has a day-of-month that is inferred from the context (like a credit card expiration date).

 - Use `LocalTime` to represent the time of an event that does not have a specific date associated with it.